 The Members of the Council, the Officers of the Society for the time being, and any Trustees who may be appointed to act for the Society shall be indemnified out of the funds of the Society against all costs, charges, losses, damage and expenses which they shall respectively incur or be put to on account of any act, deed, matter or thing which shall be executed, done or permitted by them respectively in good faith in or about the execution of their respective offices.

 Officers of the Society shall not normally incur any but minor expenditures without the authorization of the Hon.
 Treasurer.
 Expenses incurred without such authorization may, however, be paid at the discretion of the Hon.
-Treasurer, or the Council (depending upon the amount and circumstances), (does this need to be specified?) if these are deemed to have been incurred in good faith in the execution of the Officer's duties.
+Treasurer, or the Council (depending upon the amount and circumstances), if these are deemed to have been incurred in good faith in the execution of the Officer's duties.

 10. Changes in the rules